f3rm/f3rm/README.md

 [instructions here](#downloading-example-datasets) (try out `f3rm/panda/scene_001`).
 Alternatively, you can prepare your own datasets following the instructions in the [Nerfstudio documentation](https://docs.nerf.studio/en/latest/quickstart/custom_dataset.html).

+Note that while we focused on tabletop environments in the paper, F3RM can be scaled up to much larger environments.
+Try training feature fields on the example [rooms datasets](assets/datasets.md#rooms).

 You do not need to run the training to completion.
 We save a checkpoint every 2000 steps by default.
 To see all the options available for training, run `ns-train f3rm -h`.